SandhyaReddy54/quick-commerce-excel-analytics-dashboard/README.md

-# 📦 Quick-Commerce Operations Dashboard (Excel Case Study)
+# 📦 Quick-Commerce Operations Dashboard (Excel)
 ## 📌 Project Overview

-This project is an exploratory operational analytics case study built using Microsoft Excel, focusing on understanding revenue drivers, demand patterns, payment success, and customer experience in a quick-commerce (instant grocery delivery) context.
+This project is an exploratory operational analytics case study built using Microsoft Excel( using Power Query, Pivot Tables, and the Data Model), focusing on understanding revenue drivers, demand patterns, payment success, and customer experience in a quick-commerce (instant grocery delivery) context.

 ## 🎯 Objectives